SamSE3/dateParser/2048_Test_Plan.md

 #Non Testable aspects
--Any graphical user interface that uses these methods
+- Any graphical user interface that uses these methods

 #Test Produced documents
--The specifics of each test
+- The specifics of each test
--Demonstration that all of the test pass
+- Demonstration that all of the test pass

 #Risks and dependencies
--That the staff do not have the ability to write the program for lack of programming knowledge -That there will not be enough time to complete the project given other staff commitments
+- That the staff do not have the ability to write the program for lack of programming knowledge
+- That there will not be enough time to complete the project given other staff commitments

 #Project Criteria
 ##Project Goals
 ##Goal
 ##Success and Failure measured by

 #References
--Using outline as per http://www.wikihow.com/Write-a-Test-Plan -Markdown as per https://help.github.com/articles/markdown-basics and https://help.github.com/articles/github-flavored -markdown
+- Using outline as per http://www.wikihow.com/Write-a-Test-Plan
+- Markdown as per https://help.github.com/articles/markdown-basics and https://help.github.com/articles/github-flavored
+- markdown